-If you haven't already done so, please download and install MeshLab
+If you haven't already done so, please download and install MeshLab and import your model.

 From the menu, select Filters > Remeshing, simplification and construction > Quadratic Edge Collapse Detection.
 If your model is textured, there is also an option (with texture) that will do a good job at keeping your textures positioned properly.
 A panel with a few options will show up.
 You can click on the 'Help' button to get extra information about the available options, but that didn't answer all my questions so I checked with the creator of MeshLab, Peolo Cignoni.

-Target number of faces
+Target number of faces - Self explanatory

+Quality threshold: 1.
 Enter a value between 0 and 1 here; the higher the value the harder MeshLab tries to stick to your original model's shape.
 The documentation isn't clear on what the consequence of using a higher value is - my impression is that it's slightly slower than low values, so I happily used a value of 1 with great results.

 Paolo's comment: 'Quality threshold affects the simplification penalizing bad shaped faces.
-To approximate accurately the original shape only with well shaped triangles you requires a higher number of faces with respect to allowing more freedom in the final triangle shape.
+To approximate accurately the original shape only with well shaped triangles you require a higher number of faces with respect to allowing more freedom in the final triangle shape.
 The value is in the range [0..1]: 0 accept any kind of face (no penalties), 0.5 penalize faces with quality < 0.5, proportionally to their shape".

 Preserve Boundary of the Mesh: Yes.
 Paolo's comment: 'The simplification process tries not to destroy mesh boundaries, e.g. exposed edges of the mesh are left untouched.
 This parameter has no effect on watertight meshes.'

 Preserve Normal: Yes.
 Select this to stop MeshLab from accidentally flipping the face normals.
 Paolo's comment: 'Try to avoid face flipping effects and try to preserve the original orientation of the surface.
 The only drawback of enabling it is a slight increase in the processing times.
 On by default.'

 If you DO run into inverted normals issues when uploading, try reorienting the normals with the option Filter > Normals, Curvature and Orientation > Re-Orient all faces coherently (note that this will only work for manifold objects).

 Optimal position of simplified vertices: Yes.
-Paolo's comment: 'When collapsing an edge the chosen vertex position minimize the current estimated error.
-If disabled the edges are collapsed onto one of the two vertices and the vertices of the final mesh are a subset of the original mesh.
-On by default.'
+Paolo's comment: 'When collapsing an edge the chosen vertex position minimizes the current estimated error.
+If disabled, the edges are collapsed onto one of the two vertices and the vertices of the final mesh are a subset of the original mesh.
+It’s on by default.'